 The purpose of the pre-announcement is to enable interested parties to start building their consortia and preparing their proposals.
-The foreseen call topics and list of participating countries are provided in the .
-Further information will be provided on this page in the coming weeks.

-The call topics, the foreseen list of participating funding organisations and a tentative timeline are provided below and and further information is provided in the JTC2019 pre-announcement.
+The call topics, the foreseen list of participating funding organisations and a tentative timeline are provided below and further information is provided in the JTC2019 pre-announcement.
 In order to facilitate contacts with the relevant parts of the Flagships, a correspondence table and contact information are provided for the Graphene and the HBP topics.

 Note that this pre-announcement is for information purposes only.
 It does not create any obligation for the FLAG-ERA consortium nor for any of the participating funding organisations, and the official call announcement shall prevail.